jchibane/Box2Mask/README.md

 ```bash
 python models/training.py --config configs/scannet.txt
 ```
-The command above will train the Scannet dataset, you can use a different config file to train a different dataset, eg. to train the Arkitscenes dataset use `configs/arkitscenes.txt` (need to setup the data first)
+The command above will train the Scannet dataset, you can use a different config file to train a different dataset, eg. to train the Arkitscenes dataset use `configs/arkitscenes.txt` or to train with the S3DIS dataset with area 1 as the validation set use `config/s3dis_fold1` (need to setup these datas first)
 > Note: The above configuration uses a batch of 8 scenes per patch, which assumes a ~48GB GPU.
 > RAM usage can be used with smaller batch size setting `--batch_size`

 ## Prediction and visualization

-The folloing command make a prediction for the validation set, output the validation score to console
+The folloing command makes a prediction for the validation set and compute the validation score (reproducing the results from table 1 in our paper).
 ```bash
 python models/evaluation.py --config configs/scannet.txt --fixed_seed 10
 ```
-To visualize the prediction for the validation set, add option `--produce_visualizations [scene_name]` to the above command, where `[scene_name]` is the name of the scene (eg. `scene0293_00` in Scannet or `6667847` in Arkitscenes).
+To visualize the prediction for the validation set, add option `--produce_visualizations [scene_name]` to the above command, where `[scene_name]` is the name of the scene (eg. `scene0293_00` in Scannet or `6667847` in Arkitscenes or `Area_5.office_13` in S3DIS).
 The visualization files will be stored in `./experiments/[config_name]/results/[checkpoint]/viz/` where  `[checkpoint]` is the name of the checkpoint used for prediction and `[config_name]` is the name of the config (`scannet` in this example).
 The interactive visualization server can be started using the command bellow.
 ```bash